sarvan90/ag-grid-angular-example/systemjs_aot/README.md

-ag-Grid-ng2-examples - systemjs & systemjs-builder
+ag-grid-angular-examples - systemjs & systemjs-builder
 ==================================================

 Example of using ag-Grid with Angular2 and TypeScript